The General Data Protection Regulation (GDPR) became law within the European Union with effect from 25 May 2018.

 “GDPR very significantly increases the obligations and responsibilities for organisations and businesses in how they collect, use and protect personal data.
 At the centre of the new law is the requirement for organisations and businesses to be fully transparent about how they are using and safeguarding personal data, and to be able to demonstrate accountability for their data processing activities.”

 The implementation of GDPR addresses the storage of customer data.
-Our position at In1 has always been, that a processor should only store information that is relevant and only retain it for as long as it is useful.
-This also improves the bottom line as less form filling at the booking / purchase stage improves the conversion rate.
-And it also reduces the obligations under GDPR, remember, GDPR is about the protection personally identifiable data.
-Less is better and there are many simple steps which can be taken to make sure such data is not Personally Identifiable.
+Our position at In1 has always been that a processor should only store relevant information for as long as it is useful.
+Less form filling at the booking / purchase stage improves the conversion rate.
+Additionally, it reduces the obligations under GDPR as GDPR is about the protection of personally identifiable data.
+Less is better and there are many simple steps, which can be taken to make sure such data is not Personally Identifiable.